irisWirisW/NSSkinRender/README.md

 ### Advanced Usage with NSViewController

-For more control, you can use the underlying NSViewController directly:
+For more control, including cape and animation management, you can use the underlying NSViewController directly:

 ```swift
 import SwiftUI